onkarshedge/personal-blog/content/posts/prometheus-k8s.md

   namespace: monitoring
   labels:
     app: hello-metric
-    release: prometheus # imp had forgot this, if you do describe prometheus resource there is a servicemonitor selector for this label
+    release: prometheus # imp had forgot this, if we describe prometheus resource there is a servicemonitor selector for this label
 spec:
   selector:
     matchLabels: